-The UK’s BioInitiative Report of July 2007 (updated in 2009) describes hundreds of studies that link EMF exposure to Alzheimer’s disease, ALS (Lou Gehrig’s disease), brain fog, cardiovascular disease, miscarriage, infertility, insomnia, learning impairment, as well as anxiety and depression.
+The UK’s BioInitiative Report describes hundreds of studies that link EMF exposure to Alzheimer’s disease, ALS (Lou Gehrig’s disease), brain fog, cardiovascular disease, miscarriage, infertility, insomnia, learning impairment, as well as anxiety and depression.
 Wireless technologies—like cell and cordless phones—produce microwaves that increase the permeability of the blood-brain barrier, leading to changes in brain chemistry.
 Even low-level EMFs can cause brain cells to leak.